OKR vs. KPI: Why does your company need performant strategies for measuring productivity and results

 Can OKR and KPI work together?

 Of course, KPIs and OKRs can work well together!
 For example, if KPI results show that sales are dropping, the company may implement a bold OKR based on the key results of an existing KPI.
-This combination can help the company stay focused on improving the marketing strategies, profits, or any other aspect that can help it develop and be successful.
+This combination can help the company stay focused on improving its marketing strategies, profits, or any other aspect that can help it develop and be successful.

 2. KPI and OKR - Why you should choose OKR